railslove/showoff-presentations/the_return_of_the_nerds/hackers_pursuit.md

 !SLIDE callout green

-# After 100 Millions years some freaks discovered the potential and invited...
+# After 100 Millions years some freaks discovered the potential of Nerd Pursuit and inventend...

 Hackerspursuit